-More than 331,000 people get diagnosed with cancer, each year in the UK.
-That is around 910 people every day.
+Around 367,000 people get diagnosed with cancer, each year in the UK.
+That is around 1,000 people every day.

 Incidence can vary by age as well as other factors.
 As people get older their chance of getting cancer generally gets higher.
 But there are variations for specific types of cancer.
-Nearly two thirds of cancers (63%) happen in people aged 65 and over.
+Each year around 35 in 100 (around 35%) of all cancers in the UK happen in people aged 75 and over.